 By Megha Kuchroo on Jun 10, 2016 5:39:15 AM

 Software testing over the years has mostly been treated as an isolated function in project development.
-However, in agile methodology, testing is an integral part of the whole development process.
+However, in agile methodology, testing is an integral part of the software or system development lifecycle.

-In non-Agile methodology, the role of the tester is limited to writing test cases, executing them, logging the defects and verifying them.
-But in agile methodology the tester works as a part of the development team and ensures that the quality is built into the end product by working closely with the development team.
+Among teams that do not adhere to the agile manifesto, the role of the tester is limited to writing test cases, executing them, logging the defects and verifying them.
+But in agile methodology the tester works as a part of the development team and ensures that software quality assurance is built into the end product by working closely with the development team.

-With this methodology gaining popularity, testing as a process, has transformed and testers today play a key role in the overall project development process.
+With the agile methodology gaining popularity, system testing or application testing as a process, has transformed and testers today play a key role in the overall project development process.
 This requires testers to not only have strong testing skills but also good domain knowledge.
-Testing engineers, therefore, need to get adjusted to this new process of handling rapidly changing requirements.
+Testing engineers, therefore, need to get adjusted to this new test strategy of rapidly changing requirements.